Nauru Food Guide

 Fish and Seafood

-VERY HIGH PREVALENCESeafood is the primary protein source in Nauru, featured in most traditional dishes.
+VERY HIGH PREVALENCESeafood is the main source of protein in Nauru and shows up in most traditional dishes.

 COMMONLY FOUND IN: